phoenix104104/fast_blind_video_consistency/README.md

     python batch_evaluate.py -method output/MODEL_NAME/epoch_N -metric LPIPS
     python batch_evaluate.py -method output/MODEL_NAME/epoch_N -metric WarpError

+which will evaluate all the tasks in `lists/test_tasks.txt`.

 ### Test on new videos
 To test our model on new videos or applications, please follow the folder structure in `./data`.